 Greetings!
 As the VP of Product Management at 7Summits, I have the opportunity to work with my team to build many innovative and powerful solutions on the Salesforce platform.
-Since I joined the 7Summits team on Halloween 2016, we’ve released more than 35 new admin-friendly, highly configurable Lightning applications that address various use cases in Communities and Lightning Experience.
+Since I joined the 7Summits team on Halloween 2016, we’ve released dozens of admin-friendly, highly configurable Lightning applications that address various use cases in Communities and Lightning Experience.
 That’s amazing!

 In this post, I’d like to introduce you to one of our best-selling apps: 7Summits Ideas.

 Now, you might be thinking, “Ideas…as in the legacy application that is only available in Classic and hasn’t been updated in years?”
 Let me clear up that confusion: While Salesforce Ideas is definitely in play as the back end foundation for some core functionality, 7Summits Ideas is, simply put, so much more.
 Put aside your visions of the ugly UI in Classic, and shift to a use case-focused perspective before I walk through our application.

 While I’ll absolutely be covering features and functions in this post, the heart of our app’s value doesn’t differ from the simple, original value proposition of Classic Ideas: Organizations that listen to and solicit feedback from their customers, partners and employees innovate and thrive.
 Sure, that feedback requires action as well, but it has to start somewhere.
 I think we’d all agree that asking for input reflects a desire for introspection and, as a result, some degree of health and success in an organization.

 Before I dive in to the app itself, I think it’s important to outline my department’s philosophy and approach.
 Simply put, we consider these to be critical characteristics of any app we build:

 - Flexible (built to support variants of common use cases to reach the largest possible audience)

 - Interface-Aware (built to live in as many interfaces — such as Communities, LEX, etc — as possible, depending on use case)